JasonWHowell/automation/AzureDevOpsAutomation/README.md

 5. Unblock the downloaded file: From Windows Explorer, right-click on the file, choose **properties**, select **unblock**, and **apply**).

 6. Edit the Excel worksheet to include only the rows you want to make work items for.
 Delete any extra rows you don't want items for.
 Leave the column headers.
-Adjust the width of any narrow columns in Excel that block the data with `######` and leave extra white space for best results.

 7. Close the Excel file.